Newsroom / Press release

 Paris – 12 mai 2026 – Aujourd’hui, plus d’une centaine de représentants de haut niveau issus des secteurs de la recherche, de l’industrie, institutionnels, des start-ups et des bailleurs de fonds […]

-Paris – 12 mai 2026 – Aujourd’hui, plus d’une centaine de représentants de haut niveau issus des secteurs de la recherche, de l’industrie, institutionnels, des start-ups et des bailleurs de fonds français et allemands se réuniront à l’occasion d’une réception organisée par l’ambassadeur d’Allemagne en France, Son Excellence M. Stefan Steinlein, avec le soutien de l’ambassade de France en Allemagne.
+Paris – 12 mai 2026 – Aujourd’hui, plus d’une centaine de représentants de haut niveau issus des secteurs de la recherche, de l’industrie, institutionnels, des start-ups et des bailleurs de fonds français et allemands se réuniront à l’occasion d’une réception organisée par l’ambassadeur d’Allemagne en France, Son Excellence M. Stephan Steinlein, avec le soutien de l’ambassade de France en Allemagne.
 Cet événement reflète l’importance croissante des technologies quantiques pour la souveraineté technologique et industrielle de l’Europe, s’inscrivant dans le prolongement de l’agenda franco-allemand convenu en août 2025.
 La France et l’Allemagne abritent certains des principaux acteurs mondiaux dans ce domaine.

 Au cœur de ce dialogue se trouve une ambition claire : renforcer les liens et la coordination entre l’industrie, les décideurs politiques, les organismes de financement, l’innovation et la recherche en France et en Allemagne.
 En mettant en relation les principaux acteurs par-delà les frontières et tout au long de la chaîne de valeur, cette initiative vise à aider l’Europe à accélérer le développement et l’adoption de technologies quantiques souveraines, compétitives et prêtes à être commercialisées.